Catechism of the Catholic Church: Publication

 The CCC was published in the French language in 1992.
-In the United States, the English translation was published in 1994 and more than 250,000 copies had been pre-ordered before its release, with a note that it was "subject to revision according to the Latin typical edition (editio typica) when it is published."
+In the United States, the English translation was published in 1994 and more than 250,000 copies had been pre-ordered before its release, with a note that it was "subject to revision according to the Latin typical edition (editio typica) when it is published".

 The Latin typical edition, the official text of reference promulgated on 15 August 1997, amended the contents of the provisional French text at a few points.
 As a result, the earlier translations from the French into other languages (including English) had to be amended and re-published as "second editions".

+Over eight million copies have been sold worldwide and the book has been published in more than twenty languages.

 Doctrinal value

 In the apostolic constitution Fidei depositum, John Paul II declared that the Catechism of the Catholic Church is "a valid and legitimate instrument for ecclesial communion and a sure norm for teaching the faith", and stressed that it "is not intended to replace the local catechisms duly approved by the ecclesiastical authorities, the diocesan Bishops and the Episcopal Conferences".